oldu73/doc/docs/vscode/vscode.md

 Press Ctrl + Shift + P keyboard shortcut and this will open Command Palette.
 There type **Open Keyboard Shortcuts** and select it from the list.

-in search bar, type e.g.: - 'ctrl + §' to find default toggle line comment shortcut.
+In search bar, type e.g.: - 'ctrl + §' to find default toggle line comment shortcut.

 ### reset

 Press Ctrl + Shift + P keyboard shortcut and this will open Command Palette.
 There type **Open Keyboard Shortcuts (JSON)** and select it from the list.

-You may remove one or more undesired entries or simply remove everything from keybindings. json and type empty [ ] into it. ...
+You may remove one or more undesired entries or simply remove everything from keybindings.json and type empty [] into it, then save.
-Save it.

 ***